“46 Long” Review

-It’s a thought-provoking metaphor to close the episode, even if it insults the viewer’s intelligence.
+It’s a thought-provoking metaphor to close the episode, even if it’s a calculated insult to the viewers.

 - I surmise that the best trio of episodes to open any Sopranos season are “Members Only”, “Join The Club”, and “Mayham” from season 6, but this opening stretch of season one is a very close second.